CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 ## Introduction to React-Router

 In the past few weeks, you've learned how to build applications with React and the different applications and examples were all built on a single page.
 However, what if you wanted to have different pages with each page having its own URL (so you can bookmark it for example)?
 You will need to introduce a router in your application.
 In JavaScript, a router is the piece of code which is in charge of switching between views of your application and keep each view in sync with a specific URL.
 For example, you could imagine having a homepage reachable from the root path `/` and a users page with the path `/users`.
-In React, a popular library to help you achieve this is React-Router.
+In React, a popular library to help you achieve this is React Router.

 Let's look at a first example ([interactive example](https://codesandbox.io/s/react-router-1-forked-hz6po?file=/src/index.js)):